-Some mortgages carry terms that are very different from the usual 15 to 30 years, but are typical for that particular type of mortgage.
-The Federal Reserve Board describes interest-only mortgages.
-With these mortgages, you pay only interest on the loan for a term of three to 10 years before it reverts to a conventional fixed-rate term of 20 to 27 years, when you pay on both the principal and interest.
+Some mortgages carry terms that are very different from the usual 15 to 30 years but are typical for that particular type of mortgage.
+With interest-only mortgages, you pay only interest on the loan for a term of three to 10 years before it reverts to a conventional fixed-rate term of 20 to 27 years, when you pay on both the principal and interest.

 Shorten Your Mortgage Payoff

-Although you may have signed onto a 30-year mortgage, there are several ways you can pay off the mortgage earlier without changing the actual terms.
-Making an additional payment towards the principal balance each month, or making one additional lump-sum payment per year, can go a long way towards paying off your loan and saves you thousands of dollars in interest.
+Although you may have signed on to a 30-year mortgage, there are several ways you can pay off the mortgage earlier without changing the actual terms.
+Making an additional payment toward the principal balance each month, or making one additional lump-sum payment per year, can go a long way toward paying off your loan and saves you thousands of dollars in interest.

 When mortgage shopping, think ahead.
 Many families who are financially stable, and who plan to be in their home for the long term, go with a 30-year fixed rate mortgage.
 If you expect to relocate, expand your family or have a drastically changed financial situation in the next five, 10 or 20 years, you will want to take a closer look at the different mortgages available.
 Work through how different mortgage terms will best fit your particular situation.